-Where a request for a review is made by or on behalf of a victim, the request will normally only be considered if it is made in writing within three months of the victim having been informed of the decision not to prosecute.
+Where a request for a review is made by or on behalf of a victim, the request will normally only be considered if it is made in writing within one month of the victim having been informed of the decision not to prosecute.
 Only in exceptional circumstances will the PPS undertake a review if the request is received outside this time limit.

 For a limited range of ‘summary only’ offences (i.e. cases which can only be dealt with in the Magistrates’ Courts), it should be noted that a prosecution cannot be commenced more than 6 months after the original incident date.